averyhorvath/quantum_research/README.md

 SYNOPSIS
 ========

-This script analyzes quantum Monte Carlo data to determine the ground-state equation of state of harmonically trapped many-fermion systems in two spatial dimensions.
-These are systems that are realized with ultracold atom experiments.
+This script parses and analyzes quantum Monte Carlo data to determine the ground-state wave equation of harmonically trapped many-fermion systems in two spatial dimensions.
+These are systems that are realized with ultracold atom experiments because this is where the resistivity of a system goes to zero.

 SETUP
 =====